Learn the basics for keeping your fleet safe and compliant with FMCSA regulations

-This side loading model allows you to get up close and personal without doing any damage.
+This side-loading model allows you to get up close and personal without doing any damage.
 It’s also one of the strongest side loaders on the market, with an arm that can lift up to 2000 pounds.
 If that wasn’t enough to convince you, its arm’s unique ability to move side-to-side as well as out should be a fast selling point.

 325 Model from Peterbilt

-Peterbilt’s claim to be at the forefront of technology rings true with their impressive SmartNav features, which help drivers navigate easier over long distances.
-The SmartNav, seven-inch full-color touch screen is more than an excellent navigational tool, it also controls the audio system and features voice-activated phone messaging for safe and easy communication.
+Peterbilt’s claim to be at the forefront of technology rings true with its impressive SmartNav features, which help drivers navigate easier over long distances.
+The SmartNav, a seven-inch full-color touch screen is more than an excellent navigational tool, it also controls the audio system and features voice-activated phone messaging for safe and easy communication.